-However, WordPress has a simple fix to get your site back up and running again.
+However, WordPress has a simple fix to get your site back up and running.
 You’ll need to access your site directly through the server.
-However, if you can traverse your computer’s files, you’ll have no worries.
+However, you’ll have no worries if you can traverse your computer’s files.

 What Causes WordPress to Be Stuck in Maintenance Mode

 For the uninitiated, WordPress puts itself into an inaccessible ‘state’ when carrying out automatic updates, plugin updates, and more.
-It’s called maintenance mode, and it’s something you usually have no knowledge of.
+It’s called maintenance mode, which you usually do not know of.
 This mode affects both the front and back ends of your site.

 This isn’t necessarily an issue, and it can be helpful to keep errors at bay.
 However, there are a few instances where it will interject itself into your workflow: